UPPMAX/HPC-python/docs/load_run.rst

          $ module spider Python/3.9.5

-.. admonition:: Output at UPPMAX as of Feb 7 2023
+.. admonition:: Output at UPPMAX as of May 16 2023
    :class: dropdown

        .. code-block::  tcl